13 Haunted House Mysteries No One Can Explain

 McPike Mansion: Alton, Illinois

 The entire town of Alton, Illinois, is known for its paranormal activity.
 The McPike Mansion is Alton’s most well-known haunted house, as dozens of people have reported strange phenomena there.
 The spirits of all the previous owners are thought to haunt the property; some say that it’s part of a Native American curse, while others say it is because it was an old stop on the famous Underground Railroad.
-By the way, have you ever wondered why ghosts always say “boo”?
+Don’t miss the 11 creepiest things caught on security cameras.

 Governor William Sprague Mansion: Cranston, Rhode Island